Dobiec/NaiveproxyForAndroid/README.md

 ## How it Work

-It using Shizuku to access ADB permissions, and run some simple commands, it copies naive client and `config.json` to `/data/local/tmp` directory to ensure it has sufficient permissions to execute it.
+It uses Shizuku to access ADB permissions, and run some simple commands, it copies naive client and `config.json` to `/data/local/tmp` directory to ensure it has sufficient permissions to execute it.